zschmidt/autoGrader/README.md

 Each subdirectory has its own README.md, but the high level overview is as follows:

 * `client/` only holds one HTML page, which itself holds the button to allow access for the app in general
+* `documentation/` holds a basic outline of how we're committing to GitHub via the API... it's rather convoluted
 * `server/` is the largest subdirectory, but generally holds anything that the server needs to run
 * `validationRepos/` holds a number of subdirectories, one per module